pratty010/Boxes/Try Hack Me/Easy/Kenobi/Write_up.md

 3. We find that the `/var` dir of the server is mountable and we can read file from the system.

-4. And now we have a path inside by combining the copy files exploit [here](https://github.com/pratty010/Boxes/blob/master/Try%20Hack%20Me/Easy/Kenobi/Write_up.md#ftp) and the read here through var directory.
+4. And now we have a path inside by combining the copy files exploit explained in FTP section and the read here through var directory.

 ## INITIAL ACCESS